 Institutionalized forms of strategic planning include planning units at the center of government and personal advisory cabinets for ministers or the president/prime minister or extra-governmental bodies.
 To count as effective agents of strategic planning, such units and bodies must be devoted to planning that takes a long-term view of policy challenges and viable solutions in practice.
 One indicator of influence may be the frequency of meetings between strategic planning staff/bodies and the head of government.
 Please substantiate your assessment with empirical evidence.

 Strategic planning units and bodies take a long-term view of policy challenges and viable solutions, and they exercise strong influence on government decision-making.
-10 🗆 9 🗖 Strategic planning units and bodies take a long-term view of policy challenges and viable solutions.
+10 🗌 9 🗌 Strategic planning units and bodies take a long-term view of policy challenges and viable solutions.
 Their influence on government decision-making is systematic but limited in issue scope or depth of impact.
-8 Strategic planning units and bodies take a long-term view of policy challenges and viable solutions.
+8 7 6 Strategic planning units and bodies take a long-term view of policy challenges and viable solutions.
 Occasionally, they exert some influence on government decision-making.
-5 In practice, there are no units and bodies taking a long-term view of policy challenges and viable solutions.
-2
+5 4 3 In practice, there are no units and bodies taking a long-term view of policy challenges and viable solu- tions.
+2 🗌 1 🗌

-G1.2 Scholarly Advice
+G1.2 Expert Advice

-How influential are non-governmental academic experts for government decision-making?
+Does the government regularly take into account advice from non-governmental experts during decision-making?

-Effective and legitimate consultation with non-governmental academic experts should take place during the early stages of a decision-making process, that is, when outcomes can still be altered and this consultation should be transparent to the public.
+Effective and legitimate consultation with non-governmental experts should take place during the early stages of a decision-making process, that is, when outcomes can still be altered, and this consultation should be transparent to the public.
 Pro forma consultations of experts lacking genuine government interest do not constitute effective consultation.

-Indicators of consultation may be the frequency of meetings between government and non-governmental external academic experts, the existence of expert commissions, or cooperation projects between government bodies and academic institutions.
+Indicators of consultation may be the frequency of meetings between government and non-governmental external experts, the existence of expert commissions, or cooperation projects between government bodies and academic institutions.
 Please substantiate your assessment with empirical evidence.

-In almost all cases, the government transparently consults with a panel of non-governmental academic experts at an early stage of government decision-making.
-10 🗆 9 🗆 For major political projects, the government transparently consults with a panel of non-governmental academic experts at an early stage of government decision-making.
-8 In some cases, the government transparently consults with a panel of non-governmental academic experts at an early stage of government decision-making.
-5 The government does not consult with non-governmental academic experts, or existing consultations lack transparency entirely and/or are exclusively pro forma.
+In almost all cases, the government transparently consults with non-governmental experts in the early stages of government decision-making.
+10 9 For major political projects, the government transparently consults with non-governmental experts in the early stages of government decision-making.
+7 In some cases, the government transparently consults with non-governmental experts in the early stages of government decision-making.
+4 The government does not consult with non-governmental experts, or existing consultations lack trans- parency entirely and/or are exclusively pro forma.
 2